MAPF-Competition/web_resource/landing_page.md

 📂 **Open source:** top submissions, best solutions and all problem instances will be open-sourced after the competition ends.
-This allows others to buld on your success and make further advancements.
+This allows others to build on your success and make further advancements.

 Participating in the competition is a great way to showcase your skills against the best in the world; **fame, glory and prizes** are all up for grabs!